 Local Kernel-Mode Debugging

-KD and WinDbg can perform local kernel debugging.
-This kind of debugging is kernel debugging on a single computer.
-In other words, the debugger is debugging the computer that it is running on.
+Debugging Tools for Windows supports local kernel debugging.
+This is kernel-mode debugging on a single computer.
+In other words, the debugger runs on the same computer that is being debugged.

-- Run WinDbg as Administrator.
+Open WinDbg as Administrator.
 On the File menu, choose Kernel Debug.
 In the Kernel Debugging dialog box, open the Local tab.
 Click OK.

-- Open a Command Prompt window as Administrator.
-Enter kd -kl.
+Open a Command Prompt window as Administrator, and enter the following command:

 Not all commands are available in a local kernel debugging session.
 Typically, you cannot use any command that causes the target computer to stop, even momentarily, because you cannot resume operation.